GOD CAME Scott Pauley

 God Came.
 In many ways, these two words summarize the message of the whole Bible!
 They encapsulate the love and mercy of our God.
 We could never come to Him – so He came to us.
 When things are at their worst, God comes.

-Several months ago we studied the presence of God in the life of Joseph.
+Some time ago, we studied the presence of God in the life of Joseph.
 (You may listen to those studies here or order the full length book.)
-In that series we discovered that the defining truth of his life was simply: “The LORD was with Joseph” (Genesis 39:2, 3, 21, 23).
+In that series, we discovered that the defining truth of his life was simply: “The LORD was with Joseph” (Genesis 39:2, 3, 21, 23).

-Over the next several weeks we are going to walk through Scripture and examine this same phrase in the lives of a multitude of people.
+In this broadcast series, we walk through Scripture and examine this same phrase in the lives of a multitude of people.
 Old and New Testament.
 Men and women.
 Young and old.
 The presence of God is not for some; it is for all who will walk in faith and obedience.

 At this time of year, as we celebrate Emmanuel – God with us – it is my prayer that we will learn the joyful discipline of practicing His presence at all seasons.
 The Lord is with you!
 God came.

 Gather your family for this special emphasis.
 Share it with friends.
-You may listen to Enjoying the Journey each day on your favorite podcast player or join us at enjoyingthejourney.org/broadcast.
+You may listen to Enjoying the Journey each day on your favorite podcast player, listen below, or on THIS PAGE.
 Let’s end this year concentrating on the Word of God in a world of need.
 When things are at their worst, God always comes.

 Discover more from Enjoying the Journey